List of sled dog races

 There are three typical types of sled dog races: sprint, mid-distance, and long-distance.
 These types can be broken down into sub-types.
-Sprint races cover relatively short distances of 4 to 25 miles/day, mid-distance races cover a total of 100 to 300 miles, and long-distance races cover 300 miles to more than 1,000 miles.
+Sprint races cover relatively short distances, generally from 5 miles up to 30 miles/day, mid-distance races cover a total of 30 to 300 miles, and long-distance races cover 300 miles to more than 1,000 miles.
 Sprint races frequently are two- or three-day events with heats run on successive days with the same dogs on the same course.
 Mid-distance races are either heat races of 14 to 80 miles per day, or continuous races of 100 to 200 miles.
 (These categories are informal and may overlap to a certain extent.)
 Long-distance races may be continuous or stage races, in which participants run a different course each day, usually from a central staging location.
+Other similar sports that using mushing as a means for transport include; carting, pulka, dog scootering, skijoring, freighting, and weight pulling.
+These are not included in this list because they do not use sleds.

 Generally, teams start one after another in equal time intervals, competing against the clock rather than directly against one another.
 This is due to logistic considerations of getting teams of dogs to the starting line for a clean timed start.
 Mass starts where all of the dog teams start simultaneously are popular in parts of Canada.
 Another mode of dogsled racing is the freight race, in which a specified weight per dog is carried in the sled.